Saanvi4800/athenaworkshop/README.md

 ## How I made this project<br>
 I created this project as sort of an introduction to website coding and development as well as design and I really learned a lot.
 This was honestly a sort of random idea I had and I wanted to test out my coding abilities for this website before I create some of the websites I have been hoping to create for a while.
 I also created this website to submit for the athena awards program.
+I did struggle a lot with this project although it seems like a simple website, I was not quite familiar with all of the syntax and honestly how to use the code ESPECIALLY the CSS.
+It was quite frusterating getting the code to do what I wanted and constantly moving back and forth to see if what I changed worked.
+All in all however I genuinely believe that I got a lot out of this project in terms of knowledge!